• Skip to main content

 Mixing a Mexican Moscow Mule Instructions

-The proportions of the classic Moscow mule with vodka carry over to the Mexican mule version – 2 parts tequila, 1 part lime juice and 4 parts ginger beer.
-For best results use only freshly squeezed lime juice.
-More on the choice of ginger beer and tequila below.
+The proportions of the classic Moscow mule with vodka carry over to all mule cocktails and this Mexican mule version in particular.
+Use 2 parts tequila, 1 part lime juice and 4 parts ginger beer.

 Make Jalapeño Slices and Lime Ice Cubes